kaushalmodi/ox-hugo/doc/content/doc/org-meta-data-to-hugo-front-matter.md

 -   The auto weight calculation for posts and menu items works **only** for subtree exports.
-For the complete-file export flow, one needs to specify the weights manually if needed.
+For the complete-file export flow, one needs to specify the weights manually.
+The value of _weight_ set to `"auto"` will be equivalent to _nil_ for the complete-file export flow.